Formally Verified Linear-Time Invertible Lexing: Regular Expression Matching Engine Performance Evaluation

 This pattern is interesting for the derivative operation that traverses potentially large tree-like structures of regular expressions.
 With zippers, instead of having to call constructors after recursive calls, these are pushed to contexts.

 Figure~\ref{fig:zipper-adt-def-focus-unfocus-signature} shows the zipper representation we use in our regular expression engine.

 In our zipper implementation, focus nodes are always implicit \lstinline{EmptyExpr}s.
 Also, the context is always the right neighbor and the parents of the current focus.
 We can restrict our zippers to this format because the focus moves only along the recursive structure of Brzozowski's derivatives.
 We do not further develop the justification for this structure in this work, as~\cite{edelmann_efficient_2021} explains it in depth.
-We instead give an intuitive interpretation of the zippers and contexts.
-Contexts represent concatenations of their regular expressions: $\Context(r_1, r_2, r_3, r_4)$ is equivalent to $r_1 \cdot (r_2 \cdot (r_3 \cdot r_4))$.
+As explained in Section \ref{subsec:regex-zipper-optimization}, intuitively, contexts represent concatenations of their regular expressions: $\Context(r_1, r_2, r_3, r_4)$ is equivalent to $r_1 \cdot (r_2 \cdot (r_3 \cdot r_4))$.
 Zippers represent unions of contexts: $\Set(c_1, c_2, c_3)$ is equivalent to $r_{c_1} + (r_{c_2} + r_{c_3})$ where $r_{c_1}$, $r_{c_2}$, and $r_{c_3}$ are the regular expressions corresponding to each context.

 The $\focus$ function creates a zipper from any regular expression, and its \emph{ghost} inverse $\unfocus$ reconstructs a regular expression from a zipper.
 Their signatures are shown in Figure~\ref{fig:zipper-adt-def-focus-unfocus-signature}. $\unfocus$ is \textit{ghost} because it has to work on a list of contexts, and not a set, to allow inductive reasoning about it.
 Note that $\focus$ ensures that the produced zipper can be unfocused to the same regular expression.
 This is not true in the other direction: the zipper $\Set(\Context(r_1, r_2), \Context(r_3, r_4))$ would be \textit{unfocused} to $(r_1\cdot r_2) + (r_3 \cdot r_4)$ and $\focus((r_1\cdot r_2) + (r_3 \cdot r_4)) = \Set(\Context((r_1\cdot r_2) + (r_3 \cdot r_4)))$.
-One should then note that $\unfocus$ is not injective, meaning that there exist multiple zippers that are \textit{unfocuses} to the same regular expression.
+One should then note that $\unfocus$ is not injective, meaning that there exist multiple zippers that are \textit{unfocused} to the same regular expression.
 On the other hand, $\focus$ is injective.